 Horowitz has also written four philosophical volumes on the lessons of mortality: The End of Time, A Cracking of the Heart, A Point in Time and You’re Going To Be Dead One Day: A Love Story.

-Horowitz’s latest work is The Black Book of the American Left, a multi volume collection of his conservative writings that will, when completed, be the most ambitious effort ever undertaken to define the Left and its agenda.
-The Left In Power: Clinton To Obama, the seventh volume of this projected nine volume work, has just appeared.
+Horowitz has also delivered The Black Book of the American Left, a multi-volume collection of his conservative writings that is the most ambitious effort ever undertaken to define the Left and its agenda.
 (For information on The Black Book of the American Left, click here.)